Dale & Marilyn Howard Charitable Foundation

 How does Dale & Marilyn Howard Charitable Foundation spend its money?

 Dale & Marilyn Howard Charitable Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Dale & Marilyn Howard Charitable Foundation tax-deductible?